IoTStateFuzzer/IoTLogicAIDA/README.md

-# IoTStateFuzzer
+# IoTLogicAIDA
-Here is the **IoTStateFuzzer** repositorie, where the state machines learned during the experiments will be presented.
+Here is the **IoTLogicAIDA** repositorie, where the state machines learned during the experiments will be presented.

 # Folder Structure